From local to global – scaling up your living lab activities to a sustainable living lab organization: experiences from City Pulse

 Olha Bondarenko works as a strategic advisor on innovation within the Strategy department.
 She has a broad range of experiences in academia, business and public services domain and enjoys to bring the different worlds together through co-creation of innovative policies based on practice.

-Dimitri Schuurman is the Team Lead of the Business model and User Research Team at imec.livinglabs.
-He holds a PhD and a Master’s degree in Communication Sciences from Ghent University in Belgium.
-Together with his imec colleagues, Dimitri developed a specific living lab offering targeted at entrepreneurs in which he has managed over 100 innovation projects.
-He is also active in the International Society for Professional Innovation Management (ISPIM) and in the European Network of Living Labs (ENoLL) as a living labs specialist.
-His main interests and research topics are situated in the domains of open innovation, user innovation, and innovation management.
+Dimitri Schuurman leads the Business & Domain Expertise Center at imec's Digital Transformation Department focussing on the domains Smart Cities, Mobility & Public Health.
+He holds a PhD on Living Lab organizations from Ghent University & the Free University of Brussels in Belgium.
+Together with his imec colleagues, Dimitri developed a specific Innovation Management approach & framework (called Innovatrix) which is specifically designed for multi-stakeholder and multi-disciplinary innovation projects.
+He also leads a Special Interest Group on Living Labs in the International Society for Professional Innovation Management (ISPIM) and is active in the European Network of Living Labs (ENoLL) as a Living Labs specialist.
+His main interests and research topics are situated in the domains of open innovation, user innovation and innovation management.

 Wim De Kinderen